MicrosoftDocs/power-platform/power-virtual-agents/configure-bot-greeting.md

          },
     ```

-You can now test your bot by going to the web page where you [deployed your bot](publication-fundamentals-publish-channels.md).
+You can now test your bot by going to the web page where you deployed your bot's custom canvas.
 You'll see the bot start the conversation by automatically showing the new topic.